- About Hunger

-Nearly 15 percent of U.S. households — approximately 49 million Americans, including 15.9 million children — struggle to put food on the table.
+Nearly 15 percent of U.S. households — more than 40 million Americans, including 12 million children — struggle to put food on the table.
 Here the measure of hunger is “food insecurity” — an ongoing uncertainty of where the next meal will come from.

 Churches and charities do a lot to address the immediate needs from hunger in direct ways.
 But the federal government also has many safety-net programs to address food insecurity, including SNAP (formerly known as food stamps), the Special Supplemental Nutrition Program for Women, Infants and Children (WIC), and the National School Lunch Program.
 These government programs provide many times more hunger-related assistance than private charities.